refinedev/refine/documentation/docs/tutorial/3-understanding-resources/0-intro.md

     list: "/products",
 }
 ```

-Paths are instructing **refine** to acknowledge the existence of the action for a resource at the specified path.
-This will allow **refine** to infer the resource by the current path without requiring the user to explicitly define the resource in its hooks and components.

 Paths can include parameters with a convention similar `:paramName`.
 For example, if we want to define the `show` action of the `products` resource, we can do it as follows: